rebelsky/sams-assorted-musings-reflections/swimming-and-something-2019-12-07.md

 As I've mentioned in other posts, I appreciate attending swimming and diving meets.
-These days, I'll admit that I enjoy diving more than swimming, and it's not just because Youngest Son took it up when he started college.
+These days, I'll admit that I enjoy diving more than swimming, and it's not just because Middle Son took it up when he started college.
 Swimming is mostly about speed, or at least I don't know enough about the sport to observe and appreciate subtle differences in form.
 Diving, in contrast, is about form and